 What is common in one country might be very unusual in another.
 Despite globalization, to find a job abroad you have to be aware that national differences manifest themselves not only in different languages, but also in different recruitment practices.

-Therefore, looking for work in Thailand requires more than writing your CV in another language - it requires careful preparation.
+Therefore, looking for work in Thailand requires more than writing your Thailand CV/resume with Thailand cover letter in another language - it requires careful preparation.
 Before departure, the easiest method to prepare yourself is to research Thailand’s economic and political conditions.

 Most visits to Thailand are trouble-free however, you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including locations frequented by expatriates and foreign travelers like restaurants, hotels, clubs and shopping areas.